ACT Child Development Service

 Siblings Australia is committed to improving the support available for siblings of children and adults with disabilities including Autism Spectrum Disorders, chronic conditions and mental health issues.
 Find out about the Sibworks program run the by the Marymead Autism Centre.

-Autism specific playgroups for preschool children with ASD or ASD like symptoms.
+Autism specific playgroups for preschool children on the autism spectrum.
 They are welcoming of young siblings.

 The national Australian parenting website.
 The Autism section of the site provides information about ASD and fact sheets on numerous difficulties faced by parents of children and adolescents with ASD.
 There is a useful guide to therapies, and a service pathfinder to assist parents to make informed decisions about interventions.
 There are also parents forums on numerous topics.